 Unfortunately, tours in English often take place at the same time, so it is not possible to manage more events in one day.
 However, Saint-Émilion is such a beautiful place that a one-day visit is too short.
 I also extended my stay here by two days, which still went by incredibly quickly.

 While walking through the steep streets, one can only admire the beauty all around.
-And when tired, you can rest in one of the many wine bars.
+And when tired, you can rest in one of the many wine bars or restaurants serving French cuisine.

 Saint-Émilion is just a stone’s throw from Bordeaux, only 35 kilometers away, and is easily accessible by a direct train connection that runs several times a day.
 A one-way ticket purchased on the day of travel costs 9.60 EUR.